Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Fidelity decay of localized and diffusive dynamics under single-qubit Lindblad noise

 In the unentangled limit where all $\phi_i \rightarrow 0$, the fidelity contributions of the two elements $\sigma_{2,3}$ and $\sigma_{0,1}$ partially cancel, eliminating the faster decay.
 But with random phase entanglement their combined contribution generally doesn't cancel, instead giving

 In the fidelity this is further combined with its complex conjugate, resulting in cosines of the phases.

-So the effect of random phases from diffusive entanglement does not change which fidelity decay rates are possible, but rather to change the relative weight of each term.
+So the effect of random phases from diffusive entanglement does not change which fidelity decay rates are possible, but rather changes the relative weight of each term.
 This lesson will generalize to $n$ qubits.